Did you know that dips are an effective exercise that work not just your triceps, but also your pectorals, shoulders, and back?

 If dips and pull-ups aren’t a part of your typical upper body day, and you fear you won’t get much use out of a dipping belt, no worries.

-You can do a variety of different exercises with a dipping belt that are just as effective!
+You can do a variety of different exercises with a dip weight belt that are just as effective!

 For example, you can perform a weighted hang to improve your grip strength.
 Or try doing some weighted push-ups to train your entire upper body.